 The customer shall provide a trench that is well tamped.
-Settlement and frost heave of trench backfill can result in damage to service cable, meter sockets, and house siding.
-The customer shall install ground movement protection per NEC 300.5 (J).
-The Company recommends a slipjoint conduit product, available from several vendors and suppliers (refer to Exhibit 8).
-Additionally, the customer should provide ample cable slack to allow for cable movement without stressing cable terminations.
+Settlement and frost causing movement of trench backfill can result in damage to service cable, meter sockets, and house siding.
+The Company requires a slip-joint conduit product to provide ground movement protection, available from several vendors and suppliers (refer to Exhibit 8).